 Are you an artist?
 If so, you’re in luck!
 There are many ways for artists to make money from their art.
 There are probably more ways than you even realize.
-You don’t have to rely on selling your artworks through galleries or online marketplaces.
+You don’t have to rely on selling your artwork through galleries or online marketplaces.
 There are multiple income streams that you can tap into to make a living from your passion for the arts.
-This blog post will discuss 30 ways artists can profit from their craft.
-So whatever type of artist you are, read on and see how you can generate more money from your skills and become a creative entrepreneur.
+This blog post will discuss 30 different ways artists can make money from their craft.
+So, whatever type of artist you are, read on and see how you can generate more money from your skills.

 Disclaimer: This post may contain affiliate links.
 If you make a purchase by clicking on an affiliate link, Nevue Fine Art Marketing may earn an affiliate commission at no additional cost to you.
 Affiliate relationships include, but are not limited to, Bluehost, Tailwind, Skimlinks, SareASale and StudioPress.
 To learn more visit Affiliate Link Disclosure Policy